- Marywood Pre-PA students

 The Admissions Committee reviews applicants only after an individual’s application is fully completed, including GRE scores and recommendation forms.

 Selected applicants will be invited to join us for an on-campus interview day.
 A successful interview is required for acceptance into the PA program.
-Candidates should be able to demonstrate a desire for and understanding of the profession, maturity, professionalism, good judgment and character, self-confidence, and good interpersonal skills.
+Candidates should be able to demonstrate a desire for

 Interview Day: What to Expect